domagojk/scalable-arhitecture/README.md

 This repository serves as an example on how [Recycle](https://recycle.js.org) (v2) is used for building large scale apps.

-However, the following specification also serves as a challenge.
+But, the following specification also serves as a challenge.

 If you wish to solve the challenge by yourself, feel free to post an issue with your solution featuring the library of your choice.